The past few years have unraveled the already-strained relationship between publishers and big tech.

 Advertisers understand the value of first-party data more so now in the absence of third-party cookies.
 They are also looking forward to investing in direct partnerships with publishers.
 The appetite for data driven through publishers who have a stronger relationship with their consumers addresses two key things: a) user consent-driven segmentation and attribution controls b) a more personalized and respectful brand experience.

 In 2020, the industry saw an uptick in advertisers spending twice as much on PMP deals with first-party data versus the deals without such data.
-A valid indicator for publishers to lean into their data capabilities—in-house or external—and drive more revenue through direct deals and programmatic buys.
+A valid indicator for publishers to lean into their data capabilities—in-house or external—and drive more revenue through direct deals and programmatic buys for smarter publisher monetization.

 Aligning advertisers with audiences